Opebiodun/Altschl-Capstone-Project/README.md

                 +---------> AWS Account  +-------+
                           |              |
                           +--------------+

+This diagram illustrates the flow of the project, starting from the GitHub repository where the project code resides.
+When changes are pushed to the repository, the Jenkins CI/CD pipeline is triggered.
+The pipeline consists of multiple stages:

+eks-cluster: This stage involves creating the Kubernetes cluster on AWS using Terraform.
+It sets up the necessary infrastructure for the microservices-based application deployment.

+Kubernetes: In this stage, the Kubernetes manifests are applied to the cluster to deploy the microservices-based application.
+This includes deploying individual services like carts, catalogue, frontend, etc.

+The Jenkins pipeline orchestrates the entire deployment process, ensuring automation, consistency, and reliability.

 The codes for the installation of the cluster have been provided in the **EKS-CLUSTER** directory mentioned above, while the installation of other prerequisites can be found on the internet using Google.com as a research tool.